 - If you have a laptop, you can bring this in with you, and receive the training on your own machine.

 - If you need help with an i-pad or other portable device we will ask you to bring this in with you.

 We usually offer four sessions of around 1 -1.5 hours each.
 However, some people just need one or two sessions to deal with specific issues, while others may require more.
 You will see the same person each time.

 You’ll need to be able to get to OAB, as the sessions will take place here.
-However, we can reimburse your travel costs, for example:
+However, we may be able to reimburse travel costs from some areas of the County, for example:

 - mileage if someone drives you in their car;

 - the cost of using a volunteer car scheme (we can provide information about these);

 Below are some information sheets, which you may find useful:

 If you’d like to know more, please telephone Nathan on 01865 725595 or email: firstname.lastname@example.org